open-mmlab/mmselfsup/docs/compatibility.md

-# Compatibility of MMSelfSup
+# Differences between MMSelfSup and OpenSelfSup

-This file records compatibility of the newest version of MMSelfSup with older versions and OpenSelfSup.
+This file records differences between the newest version of MMSelfSup with older versions and OpenSelfSup.

-## Compatibility with OpenSelfSup

 MMSelfSup goes through a refactoring and addresses many legacy issues.
 It is not compatitible with OpenSelfSup, i.e. the old config files are supposed to be updated as some arguments of the class or names of the components have been modified.

 The major differences are in two folds: codebase conventions, modular design.

-### Modular Design
+## Modular Design

 In order to build more clear directory structure, MMSelfSup redesigns some of the modules.

-#### Datasets
+### Datasets

 - MMSelfSup merges some datasets to reduce some redundant codes.